Mastering Cybersecurity Risk Management: Lower Your Risk and Protect Your Business

 Some risks are low impact and don’t justify expensive mitigation.
 In such cases, businesses may choose to accept the risk.

-For example, a small office network may decide that the minimal risk of printer misuse isn’t worth implementing advanced controls.
+Example: A small office network may decide that the minimal risk of printer misuse isn’t worth implementing advanced controls.

 Note: Always document accepted risks and make sure leadership approves them to avoid surprises later.